 Add a database connection

-Select R Tools > Data > Add Database Connection to bring up the Connection Properties dialog, in which you specify the name of the data source (SQL Server in this case), the name of the server, the authentication mode, and the name of the database.
-You can select Test Connection to verify your input before closing the dialog.
+Select R Tools > Data > Add Database Connection to bring up the Connection Properties dialog.
+Here you specify the name of the data source (SQL Server in this case), the name of the server, the authentication mode, and the name of the database.
+Select Test Connection to verify your input before closing the dialog.